Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Introduction

-The rest of the strategy of Bourgain, Gamburd, and Sarnak goes through with few changes: in Sections \ref{middlegameSection} and \ref{openingSection}, we quickly handle the so-called middlegame and opening, respectively, connecting first all points of order at least $p^\epsilon$ to the large connected component of Section \ref{EndgameSection}, and then an arbitrary starting point to this component.
+The rest of the strategy of Bourgain, Gamburd, and Sarnak goes through with few changes: in Sections \ref{middlegameSection} and \ref{openingSection}, we quickly handle the so-called middlegame and opening, respectively, first connecting all points of order at least $p^\epsilon$ to the large connected component of Section \ref{EndgameSection}, and then an arbitrary starting point to this component.
 This concludes the proof of our main theorem.

-In Section \ref{ObstructionsSection}, we establish the existence of multiple large orbits under the action of $\Gamma$ for degenerate parameters $A, B, C,$ and $D$, and investigate how some of them may sometimes combine under the action of the larger $\Gamma'.$ Appendix A provides the formula for a complicated polynomial $\Delta$ which arises at various points in our analysis, and Appendix B contains the Macaulay2 code used to prove certain algebraic identities we use.
+In Section \ref{ObstructionsSection}, we establish the existence of multiple large orbits under the action of $\Gamma$ for degenerate parameters $A, B, C,$ and $D$, and investigate how some of them may sometimes combine under the action of the larger $\Gamma'.$ In Section \ref{ModificationsDegenerate} we modify the strategy used to prove our main theorem to apply to the candidate orbits we identify in Section \ref{ObstructionsSection}.
+At a high level, the opening and middlegame go through only very minor changes (see Lemma \ref{lemma:DegenerateInheritedReductions}), but the action on the conic sections is somewhat different, and as a result several modifications to the strategy of Section \ref{EndgameSection} are needed.

+Appendix A provides the formula for a complicated polynomial $\Delta$ which arises at various points in our analysis, and Appendix B contains the Macaulay2 code verifying certain algebraic identities used in the proof.